evalaplace/evalaplace.github.io/_pages/talks.md

 <h2> Posters </h2>

+- IAU361: Massive Stars Near and Far, Ireland (poster: Black hole formation in single and binary stars) - May 2022
 - Yukawa International worskhop Neutron stars and black holes with gravitational waves at the Yukawa Institute for Theoretical Physics, Kyoto, Japan (poster: The size of stars stripped in massive binaries and its impact on gravitational wave events) – Oct.
 2019